woylie/doggo/README.md

 ## Demo app

-The repository contains a demo application that renders the plain storybook.
+The repository contains a demo application that renders a storybook with all components using their default options.
+For some of the components, CSS was added, while others are still unstyled.

-Note that it doesn't come with any CSS, so all components will be rendered with default browser styles.
+The demo application is deployed at: https://woylie-doggo.fly.dev

+To run the application locally:

 ```bash
 git clone git@github.com:woylie/doggo.git